home-assistant/home-assistant.io/source/_integrations/airvisual.markdown

 ha_domain: airvisual
 ---

-The `airvisual` sensor platform queries the [AirVisual](https://airvisual.com/) API for air quality data.
-Data can be collected via latitude/longitude or by city/state/country.
-The resulting information creates sensors for the Air Quality Index (AQI), the human-friendly air quality level, and the main pollutant of that area.
-Sensors that conform to either/both the [U.S. and Chinese air quality standards](https://www.clm.com/publication.cfm?ID=366) are created.
+The `airvisual` sensor platform queries the [AirVisual](https://airvisual.com/) cloud API for air quality data.
+Data can be collected via latitude/longitude, by city/state/country, or by the unique ID for an [AirVisual Node/Pro unit](https://www.airvisual.com/air-quality-monitor).

+## Using the AirVisual Cloud API

-This platform requires an AirVisual API key, which can be obtained [here](https://airvisual.com/api).
+AirVisual API keys can be obtained [here](https://airvisual.com/api).
 Note that the platform was designed using the "Community" package; the "Startup" and "Enterprise" package keys should continue to function, but actual results may vary (or not work at all).

 The Community API key is valid for 12 months after which it will expire.
 You must then go back to the AirVisual website, delete your old key, create a new one following the same steps and update your configuration with the new key.